joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 ### Roll to evade addition

-Solo adventures typically only have one player.
+Solo adventures will typically have one player.
 This means moving and possibly rolling as the opposing character(s), which may be difficult to do effectively; sub-optimal decisions may be made regarding positioning and reducing difficulties to protect the character.
-This can be overcome by rolling to evade rather than to hit.
+This natural tendency can be overcome by rolling to evade rather than to hit.

 Implementation:

-1. The non-player character always reduces the difficulty
+1. The opposing character always reduces the difficulty
 	- to 0, if possible or
 	- as many levels as possible.
-2. The player reduces and rolls against the opposing difficulty (see Fourth Earth RAW  “Difficulty” section); the number of dice in the pool are based on the player's character performing the opponent's action (basing evasion on knowledge of what the opponent is doing).
+2. The player reduces and rolls against the opposing difficulty (see Fourth Earth RAW  “Difficulty” section); the number of dice in the pool is determined as if the action of the opposing character was performed by the player's character (evasion based on knowledge of what the opponent is doing).
 3. Criticality, complications, and partials are resolved as normal where the player character is the target or defender.

 Consider: